cowbell/presence-firebase/README.md

 The configuration is saved into `config.json` file.
 You can change your database URL or authentication token there and then run `grunt build` to regenerate the app using the new configuration.

 ### Deployment
-It doesn't need any server - once you generate the app you can simply open `dist/index.html` file in your browser and it will work.
+The web app doesn't need any server - once you generate it you can simply open `dist/index.html` file in your browser and it will work.

 However, you'll probably want to host it somewhere, so that it's available for others too.
 You can use e.g. [GitHub Pages](http://pages.github.com/) for that.
 To do it, fork this repo and run `grunt setup deploy`.
 You can also host it on a custom domain - just provide `custom_domain` during `setup` task.